TungTran2095/studio/README.md

 ## Getting Started

 1.  **Install Node.js Dependencies:**
+    Open a terminal in the project directory (e.g., the integrated terminal in Firebase Studio).
     ```bash
     npm install
     ```
 2.  **Set up Environment Variables:** Create a `.env` file and add your Supabase URL/Key and optionally your Google AI Key as described above.

-3.  **Set up Python Environment (for LSTM Training):**
+3.  **Set up Python Environment (for LSTM, N-BEATS, etc. Training):**
-    *   Ensure you have Python 3 installed (version 3.8 or higher recommended).
+    *   **Check Python Version**: In the terminal, verify Python 3 is installed (version 3.8 or higher recommended):
-    *   It's highly recommended to use a virtual environment:
         ```bash
+        python3 --version
+        ```
+        (If `python3` doesn't work, try `python --version`).
+Cloud shells usually have Python pre-installed.
+    *   **Create Virtual Environment**: It's highly recommended to use a virtual environment to isolate dependencies:
+        ```bash
         python3 -m venv venv
-        # Activate the virtual environment
-        # On macOS/Linux:
+        ```
+    *   **Activate Virtual Environment**: Activate the environment you just created.
+The command depends on your shell:
+        ```bash
+        # For bash/zsh (common in cloud shells and Linux/macOS)
         source venv/bin/activate

+        # If using fish shell:
+        # source venv/bin/activate.fish

+        # If using Windows Command Prompt:
+        # .\venv\Scripts\activate.bat

-        # On Windows (Command Prompt/PowerShell):
+        # If using Windows PowerShell:
-        .\venv\Scripts\activate
+        # .\venv\Scripts\Activate.ps1
         ```
+        Your terminal prompt should now show `(venv)` at the beginning.
-    *   Install Python dependencies:
+    *   **Install Python Dependencies**: Install the required Python packages using pip (or pip3):
         ```bash
         pip install -r requirements.txt
         ```
-        *Note: Installing TensorFlow might take some time and could require specific system dependencies (like CUDA for GPU support).
-Refer to the [official TensorFlow installation guide](https://www.tensorflow.org/install) if you encounter issues.*
+        *Note: Installing TensorFlow might take some time and could require specific system dependencies.
+Cloud shells often handle this, but refer to the [official TensorFlow installation guide](https://www.tensorflow.org/install) if you encounter issues.*
+    *   **(Deactivate when done - Optional)**: When you're finished working with Python scripts, you can deactivate the environment:
+        ```bash
+        deactivate
+        ```

 4.  **Run Development Server:**
+    Make sure you're in the project's root directory in the terminal.
     ```bash
     npm run dev
     ```
     The application will be available at `http://localhost:9002`.
+You might need to use port forwarding or access the preview URL provided by the cloud shell environment.

 ## Features